 In 2006 the New Brunswick Dairy Industry Council commissioned a study titled "The New Brunswick Dairy Industry: Economic and Strategic Cluster Study".
 The report made several recommendations including the formation of "MILK 2020 as the Network for Dairy Innovation and Expertise".
 As a result of this recommendation MILK 2020 was formed in March 2009.

 MILK 2020 is a not for profit organization incorporated March 16, 2009.
 It is owned by the dairy producers and processors of New Brunswick.
-It is funded under a unique arrangement where diary processors and dairy farmers contribute for each hectoliter they produce of process.
+It is funded under a unique arrangement where dairy processors and dairy farmers contribute for each hectoliter they produce of process.
 The New Brunswick Dept of Agriculture and Aquaculture has strongly supported MILK 2020 with both funding and administrative assistance.

 MILK 2020 was established to provide innovative solutions to problems in the dairy industry.
 Leadership for MILK 2020 is provided by an executive and a board consisting of 5 farmer directors, 2 processor directors and 5 ex officio directors one appointed from each of the provincial and federal governments.